SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Introduction

-Existing approaches of model interpretation can be divided into two groups, model-based and post hoc analysis \cite{murdoch2019interpretable}.
-The model-based interpretation approach encourages machine learning methods that readily provide insight into what the model learned.
-However, it leads to simple models that are not sufficiently effective for complex structured output problems.
-Here we follow the post hoc analysis and try to explain the behavior of a trained, structured output model provided as a black box.
-Many interpretation techniques to find the importance of features as a post hoc analysis have been introduced.
-Works in \cite{Zhou2015noncoding, Zeiler2013, Zintgraf2017difference} make perturbations to some features and observe their impact on the final prediction.
-These techniques are computationally inefficient when we search for the most valuable features.
-Since we should perform a forward propagation for all possible perturbations, in another trend, works in \cite{Simonyan2013saliency, Bach2015} back-propagate an importance signal from the target output through the network to calculate the critical signal of features by calculating the gradient of the target w.r.t the input features.
+Existing approaches of model interpretation can be divided into two groups, model-based and post hoc analysis \citep{murdoch2019interpretable}.
+The model-based interpretation approach encourages machine learning methods that readily provide insight into the model's learning.
+However, it usually leads to simple models that are not sufficiently effective for complex structured output problems.
+Here, we follow the post hoc analysis and try to explain the behavior of a trained, structured output model provided as a black-box.
+Many interpretation techniques have been introduced to find the importance of features as a post hoc analysis.
+Works in \citet{Zhou2015noncoding, Zeiler2013, Zintgraf2017difference} make perturbations to some features and observe their impact on the final prediction.
+Since we should perform a forward propagation for all possible perturbations, these techniques are computationally inefficient when we search for the most valuable features.
+In another trend, works in \citet{Simonyan2013saliency, Bach2015} back-propagate an importance signal from the target output through the network to calculate the critical signal of features by calculating the gradient of the target w.r.t the input features.
 These models are computationally more efficient than perturbation-based techniques because they need only one pass of propagating.
 However, they need the structure of the network to be known.
-As this approach may cause a saturation problem, DeepLIFT \cite{shrikumar17a} proposes that instead of propagating a gradient signal, the difference of the output from a reference value in terms of the difference of features from a reference value to be considered.
+As this approach may cause a saturation problem, DeepLIFT \citep{shrikumar17a} proposes to propagate the difference of the output from a reference value instead of the gradient signal.
 In addition to these approaches, other ideas have also been introduced in model interpretation.
-Authors in \cite{Ribeiro2016lime} introduce LIME which trains a local interpretable surrogate model to simulate the behavior of a black box model in the vicinity of a sample.
-It randomly selects a set of instances of the input space around that sample and obtains the black box prediction for them, and trains the surrogate model by this new dataset.
-Therefore this interpretable model is a good approximation of the black box around the locality of the selected sample.
-Shapley value, a concept from the game theory, explains how to fairly distribute an obtained payout between coalition players.
-The work in \cite{Lundberg2017shap} proposes the kernel SHAP for approximating the shapely value for each feature as its importance for a prediction.
-As an information-theoretic perspective on interpretation, the work in \cite{chen2018info} proposes to find a subset of features with the highest mutual information with the output.
-This subset is expected to involve the most important features for the output.
+Authors in \citet{Ribeiro2016lime} introduce Lime which locally trains an explainable surrogate model to simulate the behavior of a black-box model in the vicinity of a sample.
+It randomly selects a set of instances of the input space around that sample, obtains the black-box prediction for them, and trains the surrogate model by this new dataset.
+Shapley value, a concept from the game theory, explains how to distribute an obtained payout between coalition players fairly.
+The work in \citet{Lundberg2017shap} proposes the Kernel-Shap to approximate the shapely value for each feature of a model's input as its importance for a prediction.
+As an information theoretic perspective on interpretation, the work in \citet{chen2018info} proposes to find a subset of features with the highest mutual information with the output as the set of the most important features.